Evgeniy-Hozyainov/Evgeniy-Hozyainov/README.md

 - 👋 Hi, I’m @Evgeniy-Hozyainov
-- 👀 I’m interested in in programming and design
+- 👀 I’m interested in programming and design
 - 🌱 I’m currently learning JavaScript and CSS

 <!---